 Discoveries, developments, advancements, and inventions pouring from Los Alamos make America—and the world—a better and safer place

-It was here, for instance, that the Human Genome Project began . . . and other crucial efforts that many people don’t associate with Los Alamos National Laboratory.
+It was here, for instance, that the Human Genome Project—and other crucial efforts that many people don’t associate with Los Alamos National Laboratory—began.

-Many measures of progress distinguish the people of Los Alamos and their work: awards, prizes, and patents, as well as the publication in leading journals of both original material and citations.
+Many measures of progress distinguish the people of Los Alamos and their work: awards, prizes, patents, and publication in leading journals of both original material and citations.